 We had heard stories about some of the top places to visit such as El Nido, Coron, Bolhol and other epic small islands.

-We obviously did some research on how long to stay in the Philippines for.
+We obviously did some research on how long to stay in the Philippines and the best travel route for the Philippines.
 Some travel bloggers say 2 or week 3 week in the Philippines and then other numbers.
 This all depends on how much you time you have and what you want to see.
 And it also depends on your budget!
 Travelling between the islands in the Philippines can become expensive as you will most likely have to take a plane flight.